 The average cost of a funeral in the United States is between $8,000 and $10,000.
 This includes preparation, a service of some type, and a commitment via burial or interment in a mausoleum.
-A standard cremation is less expensive, but the median cost is approximately $6,000 including a themed urn.
+Standard cremation services are less expensive, but the median cost is approximately $6,000 including a themed urn.
 If a loved one has passed on, you may find yourself facing the task of paying for final expenses.
 This may present a challenging conundrum regarding how to finance the final expenses for a deceased loved one.
 You do have several options available to you.

 Credit Cards and Funeral and Burial Costs